Mooling0602/MCDRCmdRegForBukkit/README.md

 # MCDRCmdRegForSkript
-Register MCDR command to Skript plugin in bukkit server
+Register MCDR commands to bukkit server by Skript.

 ## Usage
 Install Skript in your bukkit server, then load this MCDR plugin.